Achieve by design, not by accident

 4. Optimise projects

-Establish the project portfolio including process scope, priority, and anticipated benefits.
+Establish the project portfolio including the process scope, priority, and anticipated benefits.

 5. Ready for implementation